Skip to main content

 Tax Practitioners Board

-If you are working as a contractor with an ABN, you will need to issue tax invoices to get paid.
-Here is what a tax invoice must include.
+If you are working as a contractor with an ABN in Australia, you must issue tax invoices to get paid.
+What a tax invoice must legally include and how to format one as a sole trader on a working holiday visa.

 Quick answer